tiloc/faiadashu/doc/sdc-capabilities.md

 Supported.

 #### enableWhen
+Support for all behaviors: `any`, `all`

-Limited support for operators: =, exists
+Limited support for operators:

-Limited support for behaviors: `any`
+* `=` only on coding
+* `exists` on all types
+* All other operators: always return true, as to not prevent filling of the questionnaire.

 #### boolean
 Comprehensive support, incl. tri-state for "not answered"